acoular/acoular/docs/source/news/index.rst

     * New features:
     * Bugfixes:
     * Internal:
-        * adds `sphinxcontrib-bibtex` extension to support bibtex citation in the documentation.
+        * updates literature and adds `sphinxcontrib-bibtex` extension to support bibtex citation in the documentation.

 24.07
 ------------